4.43 from 7 votes

 Nariyal Ka Ladoo

 Nariyal Ka Ladoo or Coconut Ladoo, a delicious homemade sweet also can be serve as a candy.
-This is easy to prepare.
+This dessert is easy to prepare.
 One of the simplest recipe to make with few ingredients.

 4.43 from 7 votes